Xingen Lei

 Research Mission

 Our research mission covers both basic and translational aspects of nutritional genomics.
 The scope spans from the fundamental mechanisms of antioxidant nutrients and enzymes in metabolism and pathogenesis of chronic diseases, to the development of novel hydrolytic enzymes and alternative feed/food protein sources.
-We are actively involved in the global biofortification of staple crops with the micronutrients iron, zinc, and pro-vitamin A. Our experimental models include food-producing species pigs and chickens, laboratory species rats and gene-knockout mice, primary and cultured cells, yeast, and bacteria, while our approaches consist of nutritional, molecular, biochemical, biophysical, and physiological methods, along with cutting-edge genomics, proteomics, and bioinformatics.
-Our findings aim at directly improving human health, food security, and environmental sustainability worldwide.
+We are actively involved in the biofortifications of staple crops and animal foods with essential micronutrients iron, zinc, and pro-vitamin A and bioactive nutrients.
+Our experimental models include food-producing species pigs and chickens, laboratory species rats and gene-knockout mice, primary and cultured cells, yeast, fungi and bacteria, while our approaches consist of nutritional, molecular, biochemical, biophysical and physiological methods, along with cutting-edge genomics, proteomics and bioinformatics.
+Our findings aim at directly improving human health, food security and environmental sustainability worldwide.

 Research Focus

-Our laboratory is conducting active research in four exciting areas.
-The first area, funded by NIH, is molecular nutrition of selenium and functional genomics of antioxidant enzymes.
 Applying gene-knockout and overexpressing mouse models, our group produced the first direct evidence for an in vivo antioxidant role of selenium-dependent glutathione peroxidase-1 (GPX1), and a contrasting role of GPX1 and Cu,Zn superoxide dismutase (SOD1) in coping with reactive oxygen species vs. reactive nitrogen species.
-Most striking, we found that overproduction of GPX1 in mice induced type 2 diabetes-like phenotypes.
-These discoveries help explain recently-observed alarming pro-diabetic potential of Se supplements in humans, and provide strong data to revise current theory and application of antioxidants.
-Subsequently, we are elucidating the molecular mechanism and signal transduction for the role of selenium and selenoproteins in regulating energy, fat, and protein metabolism.
+We found that overproduction of GPX1 in mice induced type 2 diabetes-like phenotypes.
+Currently, we are elucidating the molecular mechanism and signal transduction for the role of selenium and selenoproteins in regulating energy, fat, and protein metabolism, ER stress, and development of diabetes, obesity, and fatty liver.
 We are also illustrating systematic regulations of the selenoprotein genome by dietary selenium in pigs and chicks, and unveiling molecular mechanisms for pathogeneses of classical selenium/vitamin E deficiency diseases such as exudative diathesis and pancreatic atrophy in chicks.

-Our second area is to overexpress and engineer phytases and proteases for improving mineral (P, Ca, Fe, and Zn) and protein nutrition and to protect environmental pollution of animal waste.
+Our laboratory overexpress and engineer phytases, proteases, and other hydrolytic enzymes for improving mineral (P, Ca, Fe, and Zn) and protein nutrition and to protect environmental pollution of animal waste.
 Our pioneering research on bacterial phytase has led to the discovery, development, and worldwide commercialization of the second generation of phytases.
-The field application of these phytases has allowed a global reduction of phosphorus excretion from animal waste thereby benefiting the environment and preserving non-renewable inorganic phosphorus deposit.
 We are currently applying genomics, proteomics, and bioinformatics to reveal feather-degrading mechanisms of microbes and developing novel proteases for converting over 100 million tons of poultry feathers into feed protein supplements.

 Outreach and Extension Focus